Thriving in Science

 There, Jackson conducted PCR (polymerase chain reaction) testing of eastern oysters infected with a common bacterium (Vibrio parahaemolyticus) that can be pathogenic to humans who consume raw oysters.
 Together with RWU Professor Roxanna Smolowitz and RWU Aquatic Diagnostic Laboratory Technician Abbey Scro, he investigated whether oysters infected with three common diseases — Dermo, MSX, and SSO — are more prone to accumulate more of the bacteria (Vibrio parahaemolyticus) than an uninfected or mildly infected oyster, to help inform the state’s Shellfish Management Plan.

-The experience required full-time lab work, he says, allowing him to get first-hand experience and has helped prepare him for a career in science.
-Currently, Jackson is planning on attending graduate school to help him further his career.
+The experience required full-time lab work, he says, allowing him to get first-hand experience and has helped prepare him for post-graduate studies and a career in science.
+He is starting a Ph.D. program in molecular and cell biology at UMass-Amherst.